Sierra County, California: Public transportation

-Public transportation in Sierra County is limited to vans run by senior citizen agencies in Downieville and Loyalton which the general public may ride on a space-available basis.
+Public transportation in Sierra County is limited to vans run by senior citizen agencies in Downieville and Loyalton, which the general public may ride on a space-available basis.

 Airport

 Sierraville-Dearwater Field Airport is a general aviation airport located near Sierraville.
+The closest major airport is in Reno.

 Crime

 The following table includes the number of incidents reported and the rate per 1,000 persons for each type of offense.